openshift-labs/learn-katacoda/introduction/getting-started/2explore-console.md

 ![Create Project](../../assets/introduction/getting-started/2create-project.png)

 The rest of the form is optional and up to you to fill in or ignore.
+Click *Create* to continue.

 After your project is created, your project will appear under **My Projects** and you can click on `myproject` to access your newly created project.

 ## Task 2

-There is a dropdown in the right corner of the project that says **Add to Project**.
-We'll be using that in the next task.

 Notice the menu on the left.
 You're now currently on the **Overview** screen.
 The tools that you'll need for building and deploying your application can also be found here on the left, as well as setting access controls.